| Signaling the child is unworthy | Shaming and belittling the child | Comparing | Instilling prejudice | Threatening |

 - Tough it out.

-Some parents compare their children with siblings or peers on purpose, and some do it subconsciously.
+Some parents intentionally compare their children with siblings or peers, and some do it subconsciously.
 Either way, these damaging messages can have a negative impact on the child’s self-esteem.

-They become less confident in themselves and their abilities, which can make it difficult for them to succeed at school or later at work.
+They become less confident in themselves and their abilities, making it difficult for them to succeed at school or work.

 Low self-esteem is also strongly associated with mental health issues such as anxiety and depression3.